Keto Diet Plan for Beginners

 Keto diet allows only a small amount of raw and full-fat milk.
 Milk isn’t recommended in a keto diet for a variety of reasons.
 Milk takes time to digest.
 This is because it lacks good bacteria that is eliminated during the pasteurization process.
 Milk is also rich in carbohydrates (4-5 grams/100ml.)
 You can still take cream but in reasonable amounts instead of milk.
 Additionally, when choosing milk try to consider the NO rBGH label.
 Some farmers tend to inject genetically engineered bovine growth hormones (rBGH) to increase milk production.

 Legumes such as chickpeas, pinto beans, navy beans, kidney beans, soybeans, and lentils are non-ketogenic foods.
-Legumes contain high carbohydrate levels.
-They also contain phytates and lectins that slow down their digestion.
+Legumes have high carbohydrate levels.
+They also hold phytates and lectins that slow down their digestion.
 Studies have shown that legumes can cause leaky gut syndrome, IBS, Hashimoto’s, and PCOS.
-Some legumes such as peanuts can still be consumed in moderation.
+Some legumes such as peanuts should be consumed in moderation.

 Factory-farmed animal products